-The history of the Department of Latin America dates back to 2001 when the Chair in Latin America Studies was established at the Institute of Regional Studies of the Jagiellonian University, with Professor Władysław Miodunka as its head.
-Since 2004, the unit has functioned as a part of the Institute of American Studies and Polish Diaspora.
-The activities of the Department are associated with the introduction of Latin American Studies as a new specialization in the Master of Arts program in Culture Studies in the 2002/2003 academic year.
-In the 2012/2013 academic year, it was transformed into the specialization “Latin America”, within a new program of studies – American Studies.
-The specialization, whose subject is the entire Latin America (South America, Central America, the Caribbean), is of an interdisciplinary nature.
-The scholarly and didactic interests of the scholars of the Department focus on social and political problems specific to the region as well as on diverse cultural phenomena – from the pre-Columbian period to the contemporary era.
+The history of the Department of Latin America dates back to 2001, when the Chair in Latin American Studies was established at the Institute of Regional Studies of the Jagiellonian University with Professor Władysław Miodunka as its chairperson.
+Since 2004, the unit has functioned as part of the Institute of American Studies and Polish Diaspora.
+The activities of the department were launched with the introduction of Latin American Studies as a new specialization in the Master of Arts in Culture Studies program in the 2002-2003 academic year.
+In the 2012-2013 academic year, it was transformed into a specialization in Latin America within a new program of study: American Studies.
+This specialization, which is devoted to the entire region of Latin America (South America, Central America, and the Caribbean) is interdisciplinary in nature.
+The scholarly and didactic interests of the department’s academic staff focus on social and political problems that are unique to the region as well as on diverse cultural phenomena from the pre-Columbian period to the contemporary era.

 Department of Latin America

-- history and politics of Latin America
+- The history and politics of Latin America

-- contemporary social problems and phenomena
+- Contemporary social problems and phenomena

-- migrations and migration policy in the Americas
+- Migrations and migration policy in the Americas

-- comparative studies of migration from Europe to the Americas
+- Comparative studies of migration from Europe to the Americas

 - Hispanics/Latinos in the United States

 - The rights of indigenous peoples of Latin America

 - Heritage studies